JensDijkstra/Project-NAO/Design Report/DesignReport.md

     *Read above and give more info*
     -[ ]  Vision

-    Checking for the movements will be done by the Kinect camera from Microsoft.
-The cameras of the NAO robot are 1280x960 resolution at 30 frames per second wich would not be enough to make a good measurement.
-The points of the motion capture were to inconsistent to check if a person is making the right moves.
-The other options for motion capture are 3D cameras as a separate device for the first concept.
-Most other 3D cameras are expensive and come with their own software.
-The xbox Kinect camera is less expensive because it has been more mass produced and come with the software Visual Basic.
-In Visual Basic the motion capture is ready out of the box and it can give data of the points to other software.
-This is not the case with all 3D camera software.
-The data send out by the 3D camera ore the software behind it needed to be open source because there is a separate Python code running to check for the angles between the points.
-For a more userfriendly experience the next concept of the NAO there is the option to build the Kinect camera in the robot.

     -[ ]  Name
     Now that NAO is designed like a human, it's time to give NAO a human name.
 The name we settled on is Blue, since he (yes, Blue is a he) is coloured blue and blue stands for a healthy and long life in Chinese.
 This is also a reason people practice Tai Chi.
 A small detail that adds more meaning to the NAO robot.
 #### System Diagrams
 In this chapter the system diagrams that were made for designing purposes of the NAO robot will be explained in detail.
 ##### STM
 First there is the State Machine Diagram.
 This is the main diagram of Blue.
 All the functions in this diagram will be further elaborated in the activity diagrams or other diagrams below.
 Right after Blue wakes up he will start with a greeting.
 After that he will ask what you want to do and listens to your response.
 If you just want to socialize you can also do that.
 If you want to immediately start training you can ask Blue to start the training.
 If you don't respond for more than 50 seconds, Blue will go into an idle state.
 He will only come out of idle if you call his name.
 If you still don't respond for another 50 seconds, Blue will go into the valediction state and he will say its goodbyes and shut down.
 Blue will also shut down if the user says goodbye first.
 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Diagrams/Photo's/STM%20NAO.png)
 ##### Greeting
 In the greeting state Blue will look at your face to see if he recognizes you.
 If he does, he greets you.
 If he doesn't he will try to learn your face.
 This is explained further in the face learning diagram.